Freehold vs Leasehold

 *You’re a qualifying tenant if your original lease was for more than 21 years.

 Browse our new build homes and flats around London – energy-efficient, stylish and sustainable.
-Explore the benefits of buying new, learn how to get mortgage ready and take advantage of unique home buying offers
+Explore the benefits of buying new and take advantage of unique home buying offers

 Become a homeowner with Barratt London today.